infobip/infobip-jackson-extension/README.md

 <a id="MultiLevelHierarchies"></a>
 ### Multi level hierarchies

+Multi level hierarchies are supported with 2 different approach.
+First approach is used when there is a property per hierarchy.
+Second approach is when only one property is used but property values are globally unique meaning there can't be two hierarchies that have same property value.

+<a id="HierarchyPerPropertyApproach"></a>
-If you have multiple levels of hierarchy following approach can be used:
+When there is a property per hierarchy following can be used:

 ```java
 @JsonTypeResolveWith(AnimalJsonTypeResolver.class)